-Service episode-episode start date, DDMMYYYY
+- Service episode-episode start date, DDMMYYYY

-In the DS NMDS this refers to the date on which a person began to recieve support from a NDA-funded service type outlet.
+In the Disability Services Minimum Data Set (DS NMDS), this refers to the date on which a person began to recieve support from a service type outlet.

-A service is a support activity delivered to a person, in accord with the NDA.
+A service is a support activity delivered to a person, in accord with the National Disability Agreement (NDA).
 Services within the scope of the collection are those for which funding has been provided, during the specified period, by a government organisation operating under the NDA.

-A service user is considered to have started receiving a NDA-funded service type once they have been judged as eligible for the service type and have actually received support within that service type.
+A service user is considered to have started receiving a NDA service type once they have been judged as eligible for the service type and have actually received support within that service type.
 Support may include assessment processes once the service user has been accepted as eligible for the service type.
 However it does not include assessment where assessment is for eligibility or for a place on a waiting list.
 Support does not generally include requests for information or phone queries.

 At times, an outlet may only provide the service user with one-off assistance.
 For example, a service user may only require respite care on one occasion.
-Where this assistance is NDA-funded, the general rule is that all service users details should be recorded as required for that service type.
+Where this assistance is funded under the NDA, the general rule is that all service users details should be recorded as required for that service type.
 If the service user is not expected to use the service outlet again, an exit date and appropriate main reason for service cessation should be reported.